India at a Glance

 Moti Masjid: Situated inside the premises of the famous Red Fort of Agra city, Moti Masjid was built out of white marble by Mughal emperor Shah Jahan.

 Top IT Cities

-Delhi-NCR: Delhi, the capital of India is the major gateway to the country and is endowed with various historical monuments, museums, gardens, buildings, world-class restaurants, and universities.
-The city provides the best transportation facility such as metro rail and bus transportation.
+Delhi-NCR: Delhi, the capital of India, is the prime gateway to the country and is endowed with various historical monuments, museums, gardens, buildings, world-class restaurants, and universities.
+The city provides the best transportation facility, such as metro rail and bus transportation.

-Hyderabad: Hyderabad, the capital of Andhra Pradesh is a bustling 400-year-old metropolis with an urban population of 4.2 million people.
-The city is famous for its minarets and has also emerged as the tech hub of the country due to a business-friendly policy of the state government.
+Hyderabad: Hyderabad, the capital of Andhra Pradesh, is a bustling 400-year-old metropolis with an urban population of 4.2 million people.
+Hyderabad is famous for its minarets.
+It has emerged as the tech hub of the country due to a business-friendly policy of the state government.

-Chandigarh: Being the first planned city in India after the independence of the country, Chandigarh is the capital of Punjab and has the best infrastructure, transportation facilities, communication facilities and best manpower.
+Chandigarh: Being the first planned city in India after the independence of the country.
+Chandigarh is the capital of two neighbor states, Punjab and Haryana.
+It has the best infrastructure, transportation facilities, communication facilities, and the best human resources.

-Chennai: Capital of Tamil Nadu state, Chennai is also the high tech city of India and is considered as one of the busiest ports in the country.
+Chennai: The capital of Tamil Nadu state, Chennai is also the high tech city of India and is considered as one of the busiest ports in the country.

-Mumbai: Besides being the financial capital of the country, Mumbai is known as the entertainment hub of India and the fastest growing tech center of Maharashtra after Pune.
+Mumbai: Besides being the financial capital of the country, Mumbai is appreciated as the entertainment hub of India and the fastest growing tech center of Maharashtra after Pune.

 Pune: Pune endows thousands of IT companies and is on the way to become the next IT hub of India.

 Cities with good infrastructure